-More data is always better here to get a holistic overview of users.
-How many visitors you should wait for before you start your analysis depends on the traffic in your app.
+More data is always better to get a holistic overview of users.
+The amount of visitors you should wait for before you start your analysis depends on the traffic of your app.

-However, experts say as a rule of thumb that at least 2000 users should have visited the respective screen in order to make a reliable statement about their usage behavior.
+However, experts say as a rule of thumb that at least 2000 users should have visited the respective screen in order to make a reliable statement about the usage behavior.

 Otherwise, the analysis could be based on a few individual users that are not representative of all users.
 If features are adapted to these few users, the change might even be a disadvantage.